RomansWorks/CarND-Behavioral-Cloning-P3/writeup_report.md

 * `video.mp4` proof of autonomous driving (two consecutive laps)

 Also included in the git repository (optional, and very large):
-1. `run1/` - Images from the first recorded run, which were used to create video.mp4
+1. `run1/` - Images from the first recorded run, which were used to create video.mp4.
+NOTE: Zipped due to Udacity file count limit
-2. `recorded_drives/` - the training data used to train the model
+2. `recorded_drives/` - the training data used to train the model.
+NOTE: Images removed due to Udacity file count limit an GitHub zipfile size limit.
+Available to Udacity reviewers upon request.

 #### 2. Submission includes functional code